 Marian Anderson was born around 1897 and grew up in South Philadelphia.
 She was fortunate to live in a neighborhood that, while not wealthy, was culturally diverse and intellectually rich.
-She sang for various community groups, like the People’s Choral Society, where her prodigious talents were recognized and supported not only by the community, but by visiting artists, who mentored and encouraged her.
+She sang for various community groups, like the People’s Choral Society, where her prodigious talents were recognized and supported not only by the community but by visiting artists who mentored and encouraged her.
 After graduating high school, Anderson applied to an all-white Philadelphia music academy but was turned away after being told, “We don’t take colored.”
-So she studied with a private tutor, and in 1925 won a singing contest that earned her a performance with the New York Philharmonic.
+In response, she studied with a private tutor, and in 1925 won a singing contest that earned her a performance with the New York Philharmonic.

 This is a transcript from the video series Experiencing America: A Smithsonian Tour through American History.
 Watch it now, on The Great Courses Plus.

 In 1934, Sol Hurok, famed theatrical impresario, became Anderson’s manager, and with his clout and her reputation, the walls of racial segregation began to crumble.
 Anderson gave perhaps five or six dozen concerts a year in the United States and gave a private performance for Franklin and Eleanor Roosevelt at the White House in 1936.
 But while on tour, she sometimes faced discrimination, denied a room at a whites-only hotel or a table at a restaurant.
 She preferred to drive from city to city, rather than travel by segregated train.
 Such segregation was not limited to the South; Albert Einstein hosted her after she was refused accommodation in Princeton, New Jersey, before a performance at the university.
 But while Anderson faced these indignities on the road, her studio recordings became big sellers.

 Learn more about inventions that radically transformed how people communicate